-- Our studio model involves 2 separate 2-hour sessions per week, with a maximum of 78 students in each section.
+- Our studio model involves two separate 2-hour sessions per week, with a maximum of 78 students in each section.

-- Although it is an introductory course, it is taught by many of our regular faculty members (usually two faculty members, two GTAs and one or more undergraduate students per 78 students in each section).
+- Although it is an introductory course, it is taught by many of our regular faculty members (usually two faculty members, two Graduate Teaching Assistants and one or more undergraduate students per 78 students in each section).

 - This is neither a traditional lab, traditional lecture, nor a “computer lab”.
-Elements of all of these are combined to allow students with various learning styles to achieve success in learning introductory biology.
+Elements of all of these are combined so that students experience the material in a variety of ways, increasing the chances of success in learning introductory biology.

 - We have good evidence that this studio format is very effective in teaching introductory biology when compared to traditional lecture/lab courses at LSU, Ohio State University, and Cornell University.
 These data were published in 2008, in a journal called CBE: Life Sciences Education.

-- The Division of Biology thus commits a lot of resources (two full-time faculty members and two GTAs) for each of the 8 -10 sections every semester (as well as one section in the summer semester).
+- The Division of Biology thus commits a lot of resources (two full-time faculty members and two graduate students) for each of the 8 -10 sections every semester (as well as one section in the summer semester).